 While the device is executing a successful erase cycle, the Status Register can be read and indicates that the device is busy.
-For faster throughput, it is recommended that the Status Register be polled (rather than waiting the t{PP} time to determine if the device has finished erasing).
-After the erase cycle completes, the RDY/BSY bit in the Status Register is reset to the logical 0 state.
+For faster throughput, it is recommended that the Status Register be polled (rather than waiting the tPP time to determine if the device has finished erasing).
+At some point before the erase cycle completes, the RDY/BSY bit in the Status Register is reset to the logical 0 state.